-Your U-Line product has been designed exclusively for a built-in installation.
+Your U-Line product has been designed for either free-standing or built-in installation.
 When built-in, your unit does not require additional air space for top, sides, or rear.
-However, the front grille (plinth strip/base fascia) must NOT be obstructed.
+However, the front grille must NOT be obstructed, and clearance is required for an electrical connection in the rear.